KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Methodology and datasets

 \subsection{Supernova data}

 For the evolving dark energy models, we furthermore use measurements of Type Ia supernovae from the Pantheon+ compilation \citep{Scolnic22}, consisting of 1701 light curves of 1550 spectroscopically confirmed SNIa with redshifts $z\in (0.001,2.26)$.
-Inference of cosmological parameters from this data set was presented in \citet{Brout22}.
+Inference of cosmological parameters from this dataset was presented in \citet{Brout22}.

 \begingroup \endgroup